 The new documentary Camera Tripod Bicycle celebrates the work of Dubliner and fireman Leslie Crowe, who spent 25 years filming his city and family on his 8mm Brownie home movie camera.

-Below, director Nuala O'Connor introduces the film, which premieres on RTÉ 1 on New Year's Eve - watch Camera Tripod Bicycle here, via RTÉ Player.
+Below, director Nuala O'Connor introduces the film - watch Camera Tripod Bicycle here, via RTÉ Player.

 Leslie Crowe joined Dublin Fire Brigade in the 30's, married in the early fifties, and moved out to the new suburb of Santry to 60 Lorcan Drive with with his growing family.
 In the 30’s as a very young fireman, he was involved in a devastating fire which traumatised him and in which he was badly injured.
 This only came to light in recent years and perhaps explains the obsessive interest that he developed in filmmaking.

 In 1956, Leslie bought a camera and taught himself how to use it and how to edit film.
 He already knew how to tell a good story.
 When he died in 1981, his films were packed into biscuit tins and stored in an attic where they remained for decades.